NGK2110/ngk2110.github.io/_pages/about.md

 I am a final-year Master's student in the [Department of Artificial Intelligence](https://ai.iith.ac.in/index.html), [Indian Institute of Technology Hyderabad](https://www.iith.ac.in), where I have the privilege of being supervised by [Dr. Konda Reddy Mopuri](https://krmopuri.github.io).
 I am currently a Research Scientist intern at [Sony AI, Tokyo](https://ai.sony/) in Deep Generative Modeling team, working with [Naoki Murata](https://ai.sony/people/Naoki-Murata/) and [Yuhta Takida](https://ai.sony/people/Yuhta-Takida/).

 My research interests are in Deep Generative Models and Computer Vision, with a current focus on Machine Unlearning in Diffusion Models.
+I am fascinated by how these model learn, interpret and synthesize multimodal inputs such as images, videos and text, and how we can guide them toward safer, more explainable, and trustworthy behavior.

-I like to play squash and football in my free time.
-Also a big fan of FC Barcelona💙❤️.
+Outside research, I love playing squash and football, and I am a passionate supporter of FC Barcelona💙❤️.

 # 🔥 News
 - *2025.12*: [CVPR work](https://openaccess.thecvf.com/content/CVPR2025/html/George_The_Illusion_of_Unlearning_The_Unstable_Nature_of_Machine_Unlearning_CVPR_2025_paper.html) selected for Vision India, ICVGIP 2025.